 How long does baseboard painting take?

 A typical Queen Creek home takes 3 to 4 days.
-It depends on how many linear feet of baseboards you have, what condition they're in, and whether we need to repair damage before painting.
-We don't rush the drying time between coats.
+It depends on linear feet of baseboards, the condition they're in, and whether we need to repair damage before painting.
+We don't rush drying time between coats.

 Can I stay home while you're working?

-Absolutely.
+Yes.
 We set up our work to stay out of your way.
 We'll lay out the timeline so you know what to expect.
-The paint smell fades quickly, but we can open windows and doors if you're concerned.
+Paint dries quickly, and we can open windows and doors if you're concerned about smell.

 What's the warranty on your baseboard painting?

 We stand behind our work for two years on materials and application.
-If the paint fails due to how we prepped or applied it, we'll come back and fix it at no charge.
+If the paint fails because of how we prepped or applied it, we come back and fix it at no charge.
 That's on us.
-Wear and tear — normal scuffs and marks — that's just living in your home.
+Normal scuffs and marks from living in your home that's wear and tear.

 Get Your Baseboards Done Right

-If your Queen Creek home's baseboards are looking tired, scuffed, or just ready for a refresh, reach out.
-We'll give you a fair price and honest work.
-Book Online or contact us today to schedule a walk-through.
-Let's make your trim look like it's supposed to.
+If your Queen Creek home's baseboards look tired, scuffed, or ready for a refresh, reach out.
+We'll give you fair pricing and honest work.
+Book Online today to schedule a walk-through.
+Let's make your trim look the way it should.